walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 ## The Terraform Bits

-The Terraform code creates a dummy application that consists of a single EC2 instance.
+The [Terraform code](https://github.com/walkerab/terraform-plus-github-actions/tree/main/terraform) is fairly irrelevant.
+It's there as a placeholder just so there is _something_ to run the workflows against.
+It creates a dummy application that consists of a single EC2 instance.
 It's deployed into three virtually identical environments: dev, stage, and prod.

-I'm not going to spend any time explaining the Terraform code as it's not the point of this article.
-We are more interested in the Github Actions side of this.

-Each root module (dev, stage, prod) looks like this:
+All we really need to know is that it takes a single input variable to restrict which account the code will be run against.

 ```hcl
 variable "allowed_account_id" {